 Several third-party tools can help you find and manage hyperlinks in Word documents.

-- Link Checker Software: Tools like Grammarly, Copyscape, or specialized link-checker software can scan and validate links.
+- Link Checker Software: Tools such as Grammarly, Copyscape, or specialized link-checker software can scan and validate links.

 - Plugins and Add-ins: Various add-ins for Word can provide additional hyperlink management functionalities.